 An Interview on God’s Design for Man and Woman

-My wife and I had the privilege to share about our book God’s Design for Man and Woman with Pastor Pete Schemm and the wonderful people of Cave Spring Baptist Church in Roanoke, VA.
+At the occasion of a visit and public event, we had the privilege to share about our book God’s Design for Man and Woman with Pastor Pete Schemm and the wonderful people of Cave Spring Baptist Church in Roanoke, VA.
 Here’s a transcript of our interview with Pete.

 Pete Schemm: Thanks to both of you for ministering at our church this weekend.
 I’ve been grateful to be able to refer people to your book God’s Design for Man and Woman and to use it one of the main textbooks for a course I’m currently teaching on the subject.
 Tell us: Why did you write God’s Design for Man and Woman together?

 Andreas & Margaret Köstenberger: We wrote our book to equip a new generation to live out God’s design for man and woman.
 We wanted to provide young men and women with a winsome and helpful resources on a vital but often neglected topic.
 We’re both wholeheartedly committed to mentoring, so this book is really an outflow of our ministry.
 We look at the book as a sequel to God, Marriage, and Family, a book Andreas (assisted by David Jones) wrote on marriage and family-related topics such as parenting, singleness, divorce, and remarriage.
 In the book, we show that there is a dual pattern of male leadership and male-female partnership from Genesis to Revelation.
 To the extent that we only focus on one or the other, an imbalance results.